-Russell (1996) teaches us that a proper balance must be found between belonging and separateness, or aloneness, rather than a clear cut decision in favor of either one or the other.
+Russell (1996) teaches us that a proper balance must be found between belonging and separateness, or aloneness, rather than a clear cut decision in favor of either the one or the other.
 He writes that human life must contain a wide space which is ruled by what is known as the “herd instinct”, but it also must delimit a narrow space where this instinct is barred from entering.
 This narrow space belongs to the private domain.
 It is not only an intellectual domain, but a physical and emotional one as well.
 Only through the fully led “me-life”, through the hours of aloneness and separateness, through opening up to the rich spheres of existence, through creativity and imagination, through personal pleasures of the body and of the mind – only through these can man glimpse the full scope of his personality upon its many facets, and with it the need to discover and fulfill himself.

 In addition to the private domain, the individual also needs the public domain.
 The encounter with the other is important for one to be able to create himself as an individual.
-Lévinas claims that the self is defined as a subjectivity, as a subject, as an “I”, precisely because it is exposed to the other (Lévinas 1986).
-In his conception, it is impossible to create a deep bond of sharing and openness with the other unless we undertake the voyage into the depths of our own souls (Lévinas & Melville 1978).
+Levinas claims that the self is defined as a subjectivity, as a subject, as an “I”, precisely because it is exposed to the other (Levinas 1986).
+In his conception, it is impossible to create a deep bond of sharing and openness with the other unless we undertake the voyage into the depths of our own souls (Levinas and Melville 1978).
 The process of revealing one’s self to the other is accompanied by discomfort and sometimes even pain.
 The other is not just another person located outside of the self, but the internalized other who resides in the hidden regions of the I-experience.
-“The ethics of the other” are central to Emanuel Lévinas’s philosophy, as he sees the commitment to the other as our responsibility towards that which is not mine or which doesn’t even have anything to do with me (Lévinas 1986).
+“The ethics of the other” are central to Emmanuel Levinas’s philosophy, as he sees the commitment to the other as our responsibility towards that which is not mine or which doesn’t even have anything to do with me (Levinas 1986).
 The recognition of the other establishes me as a subject in relation to the other.

 The relationship between self and other are also central to Buber’s dialogical philosophy, especially the mutual relationship between the “I” and the “thou” (Buber 1970).
 Buber sees the personal space created in a dialog as a discrete dimension shared exclusively by the two people who have entered a relationship, a true conversation.
 For Buber, dialog with the other is an essential condition for exiting the state of aloneness.
 Only when one person recognizes another as a person does he break through the barrier of his solitude (Buber 1970).
-In Levinas’s philosophy, on the other hand, the encounter between the other calling for help and the self being called for help is asymmetrical (Lévinas, 1986).
+In Levinas’s philosophy, on the other hand, the encounter between the other calling for help and the self being called for help is asymmetrical (Levinas 1986).
 The interaction created between the “I” and the “other” begins with recognizing the “I” as an individual, as the self.
-The general mechanism through which the self can develop is reflexive – it is the ability that people have of examining themselves through the eyes of others (Ritzer & Goodman 2003).
+The general mechanism through which the self can develop is reflexive – it is the ability that people have of examining themselves through the eyes of others (Ritzer and Goodman 2003).

 Shame and Shaming